 So, it is important that you can not only explain this workflow in both a clear and understandable way, but that you also use professional sounding vocabulary to do it.

-In this first of two online exercises on 'work/business processes', I'll both show you and explain the professional English vocabulary used for talking about the different processes used to perform tasks in service industries (e.g. banking, insurance, travel etc...).
+In this first of two online exercises on 'work/business processes', you will both learn and remember the professional English vocabulary used for talking about the different processes used to perform tasks in service industries (e.g. banking, insurance, travel etc...).

 After you have done this exercise, I would recommend that you do the second part of this exercise to learn further processes.